Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] K-nearest neighbor
 - [ ] a clear trendline

 #### Q11.
-You for power company that owns hundreds of thousands of electric meters.
+You work for a power company that owns hundreds of thousands of electric meters.
 These meters are connected to the internet and transmit energy usage data in real-time.
 Your supervisor asks you to direct project to use machine learning to analyze this usage data.
 Why are machine learning algorithms ideal in this scenario?

 - [ ] The algorithms would help the meters access the internet.
 - [ ] The algorithms will improve the wireless connectivity.